 Top international schools in Jordan typically follow American, British or international study programmes, employ highly-qualified teachers, and have well-equipped campuses, strong co-curricular programmes, and students from a wide range of nationalities.

 Coeducational day schools are the norm, with most teaching in English and a handful providing bilingual education in Arabic and English.
 There are many through-train international schools offering all stages of education from kindergarten to senior secondary on one campus.
-There are also a few single sex schools.
+There are also a few single-sex schools.

-Jordan has four schools accredited by the Council of International Schools, including the IAA and the International Community School, which offers IGCSEs and A-levels and is also a member of the group British Schools in the Middle East.
+Jordan has six schools accredited by the Council of International Schools, including the IAA and the International Community School, which offers IGCSEs and A-levels and is also a member of the group British Schools in the Middle East.